 [Battery Energy based (SOCE) minimum performance requirements

-This optional annex includes the Minimum Performance Requirements (MPR) which a Contracting Party may optionally elect to enforce elect for conforming to the requirements of this GTR (see paragraph 5.2. of this GTR).
+This optional annex includes the Minimum Performance Requirements (MPR) which a Contracting Party may elect to enforce elect for conforming to the requirements of this GTR (see paragraph 5.2. of this GTR).

 Table A4/1